brson/ctrs/README.md

   - doc-core - Extracts from the RI core library API docs
   - doc-std - Extracts from the RI std library API docs
   - too-many-lists - Extracts from *[Learn Rust by writing Entirely Too Many Linked Lists][lists]*
+  - run-pass - Tests from the RI test suite's 'run-pass' directory
 - 1.2.0
   - doc - Extracts from the RI 'doc' directory
   - doc-collections - Extracts from the RI collections API docs